-Rosacea is a chronic skin condition that impacts up to 10% of people, although most don’t realize that they have it.
-It usually affects the skin on the face, causing redness and the formation of small bumps that are similar to acne.
-Fair-skinned women between the ages of 30 and 60 are the most commonly affected.
 Although there is not currently a cure for rosacea, Dr. Shondra Smith offers treatment options to relieve its symptoms and prevent flareups, including oral medications, topical creams, IPL, and other laser treatments.

 If you suffer from rosacea in Lake Charles LA and surrounding areas, contact us today to schedule an appointment.

-What are Symptoms of Rosacea?
+What Are The Symptoms Of Rosacea?

-- Hot baths or saunas
+- Hot Drinks

 - Medications that dilate blood vessels